berkmancenter/amber_nginx/README.md

 The Amber plugin consists of two components:

 * An nginx module that identifies pages to be cached, schedules them for caching, and links to cached pages
-* A caching script that run periodically to cache new pages and check on the status of existing pages
+* A caching script that runs periodically to cache new pages and check on the status of existing pages

 ## System Requirements ##